-Outside areas and boundaries There is a private garden ground, bounded by stonewall, and a shared garden to the rear.
-Exact boundaries should be confirmed.
+Outside areas and boundaries The subjects enjoy an area of garden ground, partly terraced, and boundaries are partly of stone walls.
+There is also off-street parking and a mono block driveway.
 Visually inspected.
-Ceilings Ceilings are mainly lath/plaster and plaster, with some ornate cornicing.
-There is also some spotlights fitted.
+Ceilings Ceilings are mainly lath and plaster, part plasterboard.
 Visually inspected from floor level.
-Internal walls Internal walls are a mixture of lath/plaster and plasterboard, with some finishes being tiled.
+Internal walls Internal walls are a mixture of lath and plaster and plasterboard, with some finishes being partly wet wall to kitchen and bathroom areas.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Floors including sub floors Flooring in the main property is of suspended timber, with the extension being of solid construction.
-Fitted floor coverings were evident throughout.
-No inspection was possible to any sub-floor area.
+Floors including sub floors Flooring on the ground level appears to be of mainly solid construction, with the upper levels being of suspended timber.
+Fitted floor coverings were evident throughout and no inspection was possible of any sub-floor areas.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Internal joinery and kitchen fittings Doors, facings and skirtings are in keeping with a property of this age and type.
-Kitchen fittings have units, work surfaces and some built-in appliances.
+Internal joinery and kitchen fittings Door facings and skirtings are in keeping with a property of this age and type.
+Kitchen fittings consist of relatively modern units and work surfaces with some built-in appliances.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Chimney breasts and Feature fireplace with tiled surround. fireplaces Visually inspected.
+Chimney breasts and fireplaces There are wood burning stoves to both living room and kitchen/dining area and feature stone walls.
+Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Walls and ceilings are a mixture of paper and paint, some having a textured finish.
-Joinery has a paint finish.
+Internal decorations The various components are mainly of a paint finish with the doors being stripped and waxed.
 Visually inspected.
-Cellars Not Appliable.
+Cellars None.